 Tapped a couple sugar maples.
 Our high today was 42 F.

 February 28: The howling and yipping of coyotes in the distance, about 3:30 am.

-February 23: I’m doing fine, haven’t fallen in the snow since Feb 8.
-We get more and more of it, along with a good ice storm somewhere in there – which actually wasn’t entirely a bad thing.
+February 23: I’m doing fine.
+I am just not posting here often.
+Regards snow, we get more and more of it, along with a good ice storm somewhere in there – which actually wasn’t entirely a bad thing.
 My crampons could purchase in that stuff!
 And I had sufficient holes in the ground for my hiking poles to give me additional balance.

 Celeste the Hen: Late April 2018 – February 17, 2021

 She’d died in the run, not in the coop, and a whole bunch of snow and ice had slid off the roof and had blocked he entryway to the run.
 Not being chicken-sized, I was unable to get through the chicken door from the coop to the run, so she had to spend the night out there in the run.
 (Each trip down to the chickens takes a LOT out of me.)
 The next day I got down there with an ice chipper, and was able to get myself into the run.

 Normally, I would have buried her.
 (In soil, not snow.)
 But that’s not possible here at this time of year.
 So I left her out to continue the cycle of life, as close to the woods as I could get her.

 On the morning of the 22nd, I found something had found and taken her.
 Paw prints were too collapsed, but by spacing and overall size, I think a fox.
 R.I.P., my lovely feathered lady!

 Rest in peace, dear Celeste!

 Today: Bought two kitten-sized litter pans to give my chickens more liquid water, as their current pans are now full and frozen.
 They will also eat snow, which does blow in and land in the runs.